 Image © Instagram @thelittledoorla

-Cress on Oak Creek at L’Auberge de Sedona
+Cress on Oak Creek at L’Auberge de Sedona ARIZONA, USA

 Extraordinarily idyllic, Cress on Oak Creek lies on the banks of the pristine creek it takes its name from.
 The lantern-adorned, candlelit fine dining setting is a part of L’Auberge de Sedona in the heart of Red Rock Country, ensuring both gastronomy and service are of the highest level.
 Dishes like escargots fricassee with prosciutto, Catalane aioli and roasted sunchoke show the chefs’ international influence and creativity, as well as the use of locally foraged ingredients.
 Classic plates also feature on the menu, finishing with desserts like pumpkin cheesecake mousse.